 News

-IBM unveiled its path to build the world’s first large-scale, fault-tolerant quantum computer, setting the stage for practical and scalable quantum computing.
-Delivered by 2029, IBM Quantum Starling ...
+The world’s largest industrial research organization has revealed its plans to develop the first large-scale, fault-tolerant quantum computer, paving the way for practical and scalable quantum ...

 The powerhouse computers can be sensitive and error-prone.
 Now, IBM is offering some details on how it will overcome those problems and build a first-of-its-kind quantum computer.